E-commerce

 Alignment: fewer debates based on isolated anecdotes.

-Support efficiency: fewer repetitive requests when the root cause is addressed.
+Support efficiency: reduction in repetitive requests when the root cause is addressed.

 Customer trust: buyers see that their feedback matters when you close the loop honestly.

-Case studies published by tool vendors can illustrate spectacular gains: above all, take away the logic (measurement, prioritization, iteration) rather than percentages copied out of context.
+Case studies published by tool vendors can illustrate spectacular gains: above all, remember the logic (measurement, prioritization, iteration) rather than percentages copied out of context.

 Best practices and mistakes to avoid